 Here is the DOL’s updated fact sheet on concerning interns: Intern Fact Sheet

-If you have any questions concerning your job classification as an intern or employee, or any other wage and hour concern, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+If you have any questions concerning your job classification as an intern or employee, or any other wage and hour concern, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.